VarunSAthreya/flutter_workshop/README.md

     -   Check the addition of CRUD operations of `note` database in [home.dart](https://github.com/VarunSAthreya/flutter_workshop/blob/advanced/lib/screens/home.dart)

 -   Congratulations!
-Finished with the **Advanced level Additional Features** of the app🎉.
+Finished with the **Advanced level Features** of the app🎉.

 ## Further reading: